People are fine and healthy and then, like a bat out of hell, seemingly everyone is affected by the latest oh-so gnarly stomach bug.

 Somehow, despite flights and meetings and every other chance to catch it, I've stayed healthy (so far.
 It could be the Zinc or the loads of sleep I've forced upon myself I like to think it's actually because of this soup.

 light green parts halved and thinly sliced

-stemmed and thinly sliced (about 3 cups)
+stemmed and thinly sliced (about 4 cups)

-white and light green parts thinly sliced
+white and light green parts thinly sliced, divided

 sliced into 1-inch thick pieces, ends discarded

 To clean the leeks, trim off the root end and the dark green pieces and discard them.
 Cut the remaining light green pieces in half lengthwise, then place them under running water to rid of any dirt between the layers.
 For the step-by-step of how to clean leeks, head here.

 Don't let the broth boil once you add the miso or it will cause the miso to separate.
 If you aren't a fan of bok choy, stir in 4 cups of baby spinach when you add the green onions instead.

-Remove the skin from the chicken, shred the chicken meat into bite-sized pieces, and discard the bones.
-Add the shredded chicken to the soup.
+Serve The Soup: Add the shredded chicken to the soup.
 Taste, adjust seasoning as desired, and stir in the dark green parts of the green onions.

 Using tongs, divide the soba noodles evenly among warmed bowls and then ladle in the soup.
 Serve immediately.